-The obvious early sign of pregnancy is missing your period, but if your periods aren’t regular then that may not actually be that helpful.
-So we have put together a list of early signs of pregnancy that you can look out for, not all happen with all women and not all may happen early, it does vary from person to person.
+The obvious early sign of pregnancy is missing your period, but if your periods aren’t regular, then that may not actually be that helpful.
+So we have put together a list of early signs of pregnancy that you can look out for.
+Not all happens with all women, and not all may happen early; it does vary from person to person.

 MISSING YOUR PERIOD

 This is the obvious one that sends women running out for a pregnancy test.
-If you have regular periods it is easy to know when your period is due, but can be more challenging if your period doesn’t come every 28 days (or whatever your cycle length is).
-If your period is late and you think you might be pregnant because you have had sex in the last month then take a pregnancy test to be sure, even if you are on the pill or used other protection, as unfortunately they are not 100% foolproof.
+If you have regular periods, it is easy to know when your period is due, but it can be more challenging if your period doesn’t come every 28 days (or whatever your cycle length is).
+If your period is late and you think you might be pregnant because you have had sex in the last month, then take a pregnancy test to be sure, even if you are on the pill or used other protection, as unfortunately, they are not 100% foolproof.

 MORNING SICKNESS